SOPHiA DDM™ for Cardiovascular Diseases

 NGS sequencing potentially detects thousands of cardiovascular disease-associated variants for interpretation.
 Virtual Panels, Familial Variant Analysis, and Cascading Filters are user-friendly, time-saving features in the SOPHiA DDM™ Platform that facilitate the prioritization of variants for further analysis.

 Clear visualization of variants

-Quickly and confidently characterize arrhythmias and cardiomyopathies with the SOPHiA DDM Cardio and Extended Cardio Solutions.
-High-affinity probe design ensures high on-target rate and coverage uniformity, and SOPHiA DDM™ provides 100% sensitivity and reproducibility with high confidence calling of SNVs, Indels, and CNVs.
+Quickly and confidently characterize arrhythmias and cardiomyopathies with the SOPHiA DDM ™ Extended Cardio Solution.
+High-affinity probe design ensures high on-target rate and coverage uniformity, and SOPHiA DDM™ Platform provides 100% sensitivity and reproducibility with high confidence calling of SNVs, Indels, and CNVs.

 Accelerate your analysis with cardiovascular disease panels pre-designed, developed, and tested by genomic experts.
 Our targeted, capture-based NGS Community Panels minimize set-up challenges with the flexibility to add or remove genes to meet your unique requirements.

 Our broad range of comprehensive exome applications allow deep exploration of clinical and whole exomes, including the mitochondrial genome.
 Virtual panels in the SOPHiA DDM™ Platform limit interpretation to a subset of genes for quicker initial screening of variants.